Glossary of Terms

 - Self-Sovereign Identity (SSI)

-- An model of digital identity that allows individuals to control their own identity information without relying on centralized authorities.
-Explored in depth on our Exploring SSI page.
+- A model of digital identity allowing individuals to control their own identity information without relying on centralized authorities.

 - Selective Disclosure

-- The ability for a holder to reveal only specific pieces of information from a Verifiable Credential, rather than the entire credential, to a verifier.
-This enhances privacy.
+- The ability for a holder to reveal only specific pieces of information from a VC, rather than the entire credential.

 - Verifiable Credential (VC)

-- A tamper-evident digital credential containing claims made by an issuer about a subject.
-VCs are cryptographically signed and can be verified by third parties.
-See Key Technologies in SSI.
+- A tamper-evident digital credential containing cryptographically signed claims made by an issuer about a subject.

 - Verifier

-- An entity that requests and cryptographically checks a Verifiable Credential presented by a holder to confirm the validity of the claims within it.
+- An entity that requests and cryptographically checks a VC to confirm the validity of the claims within it.

 - Zero-Knowledge Proof (ZKP)

-- A cryptographic method by which one party (the prover) can prove to another party (the verifier) that they know a value x, without conveying any information apart from the fact that they know the value x.
+- A cryptographic method by which one party proves knowledge of a value without conveying information apart from the fact that they know it.